 The Solar Foundation’s Latest Annual Jobs Census Shows Consistent Industry Growth, Notes SEIA

-Initial results from the 2012 census found that the solar industry now employs 119,016 Americans across all 50 states, having grown 13.2 percent over last year during difficult economic times across the nation.
-In 2011, the solar energy industry employed 105,145 workers, while 93,502 were employed by solar companies in 2010.
+Initial results from the 2012 census found that the solar industry now employs 119,016 Americans across all 50 states.
+For that’s having grown 13.2 percent over last year.
+Especially during difficult economic times across the nation.
+In 2011, the solar energy industry employed 105,145 workers.
+All the while 93,502 were employed by solar companies in 2010.

 Census participants named strong federal solar policy, such as the solar investment tax credit, as one of the most important factors driving growth of solar jobs over the past 12 months.
 Additionally, one-third of respondents cited the continued decline in solar energy prices as the primary driver of employment growth.
 State pro-solar policies, including renewable portfolio standards, and the popularity of new third-party system ownership models were other factors creating jobs.